-This note addresses two related controversies concerning the grammar of focus.
+This note addresses two related controversies concerning the grammar of focus1.
 One concerns the phonology of contrastive focus.
-The other concerns the question whether the syntactic representation of contrastive focus overlaps in

-Interdisciplinary Studies on Information Structure 6 (2007): 125-145 any way with the syntactic representation of discourse-newness/discourse-givenness, which is sometimes referred to as informational focus.
+The other concerns the question whether the syntactic representation of contrastive focus overlaps in any way with the syntactic representation of discourse-newness/discourse-givenness, which is sometimes referred to as informational focus.

-\ The work reported on this paper was supported in part by NSF grant BCS-0004038 to Elisabeth Selkirk.
+The work reported on this paper was supported by NSF grant BCS-0004038 to Elisabeth Selkirk